 - Green buildings with a small carbon footprint

 We are planning a community of 36 eco-friendly residences clustered around a shared pedestrian-only green space within a short walk of community gardens.
 Each household will have a private kitchen as well as access to shared facilities in a "common house" with a large kitchen and dining area where we can cook together and share meals several times a week.
 The common house will include guest rooms as well as meeting spaces, and a shared work spaces where we can swap tools and talents.

 Where we are in the process

 We have purchased 7.8 acres of land as the site for our community which we've christened Prairie Hill.
 It's located on the west side of the river just a mile and a half from downtown Iowa City, within walking/biking distance to campus.
 The site is near city and university bus stops.
 Come see some photos!

 We’ve done a lot of research and jumped through many of the legal hoops necessary to build a framework for the community.

-Our architect, John Shaw, has submitted a preliminary design for a spectacular common house which includes a large dining room and kitchen, a workshop, a workout space, and several apartments.
+Our architect, John Shaw, has submitted a preliminary design for a spectacular common house which includes a large dining room and kitchen, shared work spaces and several apartments.

-We are currently working on plans for the private homes.
-Though our timeline is uncertain, we're currently working on a two-year trajectory—hoping to have homes ready to move into by 2015.
+Though our timeline is uncertain, we are hoping to have homes ready to move into by early 2017.
 More on what's been done.